-New - changes are coming for the upcoming soil or plant additive license renewal and tonnage reporting term!
+New - changes for the 2025-2026 soil or plant additive license renewal and tonnage reporting term!

 Tonnage Reporting Change

-• For each licensed location, a separate tonnage report is required.
+- For each licensed location, a separate tonnage report is required.
 Previously, a business with multiple locations submitted one tonnage report for all facilities.
 This can no longer be done.
+The connection between your new license and location specific tonnage report can be found in the List of Commercial Fertilizer and Soil or Plant Additives Dealers spreadsheet linked under the "Resources" sidebar.

 New License Numbers